-Art Deco or otherwise known as Le Style 25 started with the luxuriant French school of design that got a lot of attention during the 1925 Paris World's Fair.
-Today, many of us love Art Deco in its fluidity of curvy designs that have been used to decorate our homes, objects d'art, and architecture.
+Art Deco, also known as Le Style 25, originated from the luxurious French school of design that garnered significant attention during the 1925 Paris Exposition Internationale des Arts Décoratifs et Industriels Modernes, also known as the Paris World's Fair.
+Today, many of us love Art Deco for its fluidity of curvy designs, which have been used to decorate our homes, objects d'art, and architecture.

 Art Deco: Le Depart Pour Le Casino 1923